jyu78749/C4TFx/README.md

 CCCTFx
 =========

 CCCTFx is a fork of the CTFx platform by Milkdrop, built specifically for the Callipygian Consortium of Cryptography and its varying needs to run a high school CTF.
-CCCTFx utilizes CTFx's speed, low footprint, and features, and extends security by **hashing flags** to prevent server leaks, as well as possibly implementing individual accounts similar to CTFd.
+CCCTFx utilizes CTFx's speed, low footprint, and features, and utilizes the following additions:
+  - Security: hashing flags to prevent server leaks

 ## Installation
 Run quickinstall.sh or do the following: